ethereum/solidity-website/src/posts/2026-04-15-solidity-developer-survey-2025-results.md

 ## Pain points

 <!-- TODO: Link to SSA-CFG work / PR that explains how it addresses stack-too-deep -->
-Stack too deep errors are the most reported recurring issue (47%), followed by bytecode size limits (33%) and debugging (33%).
+Stack-too-deep errors are the most reported recurring issue (47%), followed by bytecode size limits (33%) and debugging (33%).
 23% of respondents report no recurring issues.

 These issues correlate with experience level.
-Stack too deep is reported by 25% of beginners (self-rated 1-4) compared to 65% of experts (self-rated 8-10).
+Stack-too-deep is reported by 25% of beginners (self-rated 1-4) compared to 65% of experts (self-rated 8-10).
 Bytecode size limits follow a similar pattern at 17% vs 47%.
 Debugging is consistent across all levels at 29-35%.

 ![Recurring issues by expertise level](/img/2026/survey/expertise_vs_pain_points.png)